LydiaOuam/tpDocker/README.md

 ip route add 10.0.1.0/24 via 10.0.1.3
 ip route add 10.0.0.0/24 via 10.0.0.3
 ```
+6. Ping from mariadb to prestashop :
+   :( doesn't work
+   But after verifying using ```traceroute 10.0.0.2```we identified that the problem is with the ping because we can reach the forntend from the backend

 # Team members :
 - Kafia Airouche